Immunohistochemistry - tissues

 For each of the single cell transcriptomics datasets, the quantified raw sequencing data were downloaded from the corresponding depository database based on the accession number provided by the corresponding study in the available format.
 More in details, SRA files were downloaded for colon, kidney, liver, PBMC and testis, and subsequently converted into raw fastq files by SRA Toolkit (v2.10.9).
 As for other 25 tissues, raw fastq files were downloaded directly, including adipose tissue, bone marrow, breast, bronchus, endometrium, esophagus, eye, fallopian tube, heart muscle, lung, lymph node, ovary, pancreas, placenta, prostate, rectum, salivary gland, skeletal muscle, skin, small intestine, spleen, stomach, thymus, tongue, and vasculature.
 The quantified raw counting data was downloaded for brain specifically.

 The single cell RNA-seq data processing followed the same pipeline as the HPA project.
 To quantify the transcript levels, the sequencing data were mapped to the human reference GRCh38.p13 cDNA, while datasets generated by the droplet-based 10X Genomics Chromium (10X) approach were processed by Cell Ranger (v6.1.2), and datasets generated by the plate-based scRNA-seq were processed by STAR (v2.7.9a).
 Based on the annotation from Ensembl Archive Release 103 (from HPA v23, gene ensemble ID were mapped to Ensembl Archive Release 109), the transcript abundances were aggregated into gene level as read counts, and these count matrices from the same tissue were further aggregated into one matrix.
 This result in 31 count matrices for 31 tissues, respectively, with a total of 60,666 genes included for further analysis.
 The downstream analysis followed an in-house pipeline using Scanpy (v1.7.1) in Python 3.8.5.
 In the pipeline, the data were filtered using two criteria: a cell is considered as valid if at least 200 genes are detected, and a gene is considered as valid if it is expressed in at least 10% of the cells.
 For tissues containing more than 10,000 cells, 1000 cells were used as cutoff.
 Subsequently, the cell counts were normalized to have a total count per cell of 10,000.
 For each dataset, the valid cells were then clustered using Louvain clustering function within Single-Cell Analysis in Python (Scanpy).
 Default values of parameters were used in clustering.
 More in detail, the features of cells were projected into a PCA space with 50 components using UMAP, and a k-nearest neighbours (KNN) graph was generated.
 15 neighbours were used in the network for Louvain, and the resolution of clustering was set as 1.0.
-The total read counts for all genes in each cluster was calculated by adding up the read counts of each gene in all cells belonging to the corresponding cluster.
-Finally, the read counts were normalized to transcripts per million protein coding genes (pTPM) for each of the single cell clusters.
-When calculating the expression profile for pseudo-bulk samples based on single cell transcriptomics, read counts were summed across all cells of the sample, and normalized to pTPM.
+Finally, the total read counts for all genes in each cluster was calculated by adding up the read counts of each gene in all cells belonging to the corresponding cluster.
+The raw read counts were scaled to transcripts per million protein-coding genes (pTPM) for each of the single cell clusters and then normalized (nTPM) using Trimmed mean of M values (TMM) to allow for between-cluster comparisons.
+To generate expression values per cell type, clusters were aggregated per cell type by first calculating the weighted mean nTPM in all cells with the same cluster annotation within a dataset.
+The values for the same cell types in different data sets were then mean averaged to a single aggregated value.
+Only clusters with medium and high reliability were included and clusters containing mixed cell types, Neutrophils and Platelets were excluded due to their low RNA content.
+Detailed calculation equations can be found in single cell type method summary.

 Defining cell types